Irishsmurf/hook/README.md

 </dependency>
 ```

+# Documentation

+This documentation is a work-in-progress.
+In time, I'll be adding more stuff in here, so bear with me.

 ### Platform and Plugin Lifecycle

 Hook's platform is the entry point for applications to load plugins into themselves.
 It is comprised of the plugin loader (which we simply call platform at the code level, since it's the entry point for developers) and the plugin registry.
 The plugin loader - as the name says - loads plugins into the classpath and initializes all of its extensions.
 The loader uses the plugin registry to keep track of every plugin that's been attempted to be loaded.
 What this means is that, even a plugin fails to load - for whatever reason - the registry will hold as much information as is available about the plugin, along with, obviously, all information about those that were successfuly loaded.
-This allows the application to display runtime information about the plugins it's currently running with.
+This allows the application to display information about the plugins it's currently running with.

+It's important to understand also what goes under the hood when the loader is loading a plugin.
+This has been summarized in the diagram below:

-TODO: Lifecyclr
+TODO: Continue

+### Defining a Plugin-based Application

+TODO

-### Writing your Plugins with Hook
+### Writing Plugins

 Most of the things you'll need to do around developing a plugin with Hook involves actual coding instead of cofiguration files.
 Because, as you'll see, the plugin is essentially a container that holds some information about its functionalities along with the extensions that actually implement those functionalities, we didn't want to see developers having to keep configuration files in synch with code.
 Instead, most of the stuff Hook needs from a plugin, it'll simply ask you - the plugin developer - to write the code for it.
 If you change an extension - e.g., the way it's instantiated, the package - chances are you'll see a problem right away.